Beker Neurophysiology and Cognition Lab

 In this study, we measure if people with ASD are in-sync with other people.
 We measure body signals (heart rate, skin conductance) from two people simultaneously when they engage in social tasks, to evaluate the level of physiological synchronization between them.

-Using EEG and measures from the body, we test if people with ASD are in-sync with their events in their environment, presented in computerized tasks.
-Our goal is to detect key features of altered information processing.
+Using EEG, measures from the body, and behavior, we test if people with ASD are in-sync with events in their environment.
+Our goal is to detect key features of altered information processing that involve multiple systems.

 Biomarker study: